valentin-dlack/ipcam-project/README.md

     [Install]
     WantedBy=timers.target
     ```
+    Importation of the service:
+    -Reload the service files : `systemctl daemon-reload`
+    -Start the service : `systemctl start name.timer`
+    -Enable service on startup : `systemctl enable name.timer`
 5. Restore a backup
 Use `borg list` to see all the archives present in the backup folder
 ```